80% of State Bureaucrats Will be Replaced by Robots - Guido Fawkes

 “The NHS, for example, can focus on the highest risk patients, reducing unnecessary hospital admissions.
 UK police and other emergency services are already using data to predict areas of greatest risk from burglary and fire.”

-Robots also have the advantage of not going on strike and making fewer mistakes than humans in critical processes.
+Robots – in the form of AI driven software agents – also have the advantage of not going on strike and making fewer mistakes than humans in critical processes.
 Today’s study is the latest in a slew of similar reports: Oxford University predicted 850,000 jobs could go to robots.
 The data-driven, automated public sector would wipe out the government’s budget deficit…